kahnvex/slugnet/docs-src/layers.rst

 of :math:`\bm{W}^{(i + 1)^T}`
 and :math:`\frac{\partial \ell}{\partial \bm{a}^{(i + 1)}}`.
 This is because their dot product is calculated in the previous layer.
-The model propogates that gradient to this layer.
+The model propagates that gradient to this layer.

 .. tikz::